-I've had '15 months of hell' - McDowell
+I've had 15 months of hell - McDowell

-Ryder Cup: Vice-captain Graeme McDowell says he has not given up hope of playing for Europe again
+Ryder Cup: Vice-captain Graeme McDowell has not given up hope of playing for Europe again

 Last updated on .From the section Golf